KingricharVD/astra/doc/Technical-description-of-the-implementation-of-a-distributed-file-storage.md

     DFS - decentralized file storage.

     - PMN - parallel masternode.
-A new layer of masternodes of the Astracoin network that implements dfs functionality using its own protocol.
-PMNs are completely independent of the usual Astracoin masternodes networks and not support their protocol.
+A new layer of masternodes of the Luxcoin network that implements dfs functionality using its own protocol.
+PMNs are completely independent of the usual Luxcoin masternodes networks and not support their protocol.
 PMN organize a network among themselves, by analogy with the usual masternodes.

-    - To install a PMN, a Astracoin network user should not undergo additional checks or block any amounts of coins on his account (as was done for ordinary master notes).
+    - To install a PMN, a Luxcoin network user should not undergo additional checks or block any amounts of coins on his account (as was done for ordinary master notes).
 It is enough to have s GB of free disk space (s in the current implementation is a constant network parameter that is the same for all PMNs).